George Washington Educational Campus: History

 George Washington High School was relatively prestigious in the decades after its 1925 founding.
-Notable alumni included Alan Greenspan, Henry Kissinger, and Murray Jarvik.
+Notable alumni included singer Harry Belafonte, Chairman of the Federal Reserve Alan Greenspan, U.S. Senator Jacob Javits, U.S. Secretary of State and Nobel Peace Prize winner Henry Kissinger, and psychopharmacologist and professor Murray Jarvik.

 During the 1960s and 1970s, Washington Heights' Black and Latino population increased.
 New York City public schools also faced serious overcrowding problems.
 Today, the student bodies of the four George Washington schools are overwhelmingly Latino, with a minority Black presence, and less than 5% of students identify as White or Asian.

 During this period, discontent with academics and school policy lead to a wave of student demonstrations, supported by a group of parents who pushed to set up an information table in the school's lobby in order to answer questions and hear complaints regarding the school.
 However, the United Federation of Teachers, which also clashed with students and parents over the 1964 school boycott and the 1968 teachers' strike – perceived this as an attempt to subvert teachers' authority, leading them to strike after the administration reached a compromise with parents over the table.
 In 1970, George Washington saw the resignation of three principals and multiple serious incidents of violence amongst students as well as against teachers and security guards; while many safety improvements were made throughout the 1970s, its academic performance continued to decline.